Hertz Global Holdings: Development of the corporation

 John Hertz repurchased the brand from General Motors in 1953 through his other company, The Omnibus Corporation, which he renamed to The Hertz Corporation.
-In 1954, its stock began trading on the New York Stock Exchange, and it purchased a New York-based truck leasing company, Metropolitan Distributors, including a fleet of 4,000 trucks.
+In 1954, its stock began trading on the New York Stock Exchange.
+It also purchased a New York-based truck leasing company, Metropolitan Distributors, which included a fleet of 4,000 trucks.
 This acquisition increased The Hertz Corporation's fleet to 15,500 trucks and 12,900 passenger cars.

-During the General Motors ownership, the company had sold many local Hertz franchises to independent business entities.
-With the financial backing of investment bankers Lehman Brothers, led by Lehman partner and Hertz director, Frank J. Manheim, Hertz began a buyback program for the franchises in the US, then expanded globally.
-Manheim predicted the global growth and devised the strategy which made “Hertz” a household name and led to dynamic growth in the company's market capitalization from $7 million in 1953 to $100 million in 1965.
+During General Motors' ownership, the company had sold many local Hertz franchises to independent business entities.
+With the financial backing of investment bankers Lehman Brothers, led by Lehman partner and Hertz director Frank J. Manheim, Hertz initiated a buyback program for its franchises in the US, which it then expanded globally.
+Manheim predicted the global growth and devised the strategy that made "Hertz" a household name and led to dynamic growth in the company's market capitalization from $7 million in 1953 to $100 million in 1965.